Mysterious Medicines, Shagwear & Marvellous Mementos: Undercover at Los Cristianos Market & Costa Adeje Market

-Wandering its maze of shady aisles under mustard yellow canopies, you’ll discover pills for many more ills.
-According to the vendors’ patchy English scripts, you can buy utensils to open stiff jar lids that “stop you getting arthritis”; Happy Plasters you can “put in the shower and stop your blooding”; anti-aging cream that “disappears mouth wrinkles.”
+Wandering its maze of shady aisles under mustard yellow canopies, you'll discover pills for many more ills.
+According to the vendor's patchy English scripts, you can buy utensils to open stiff jar lids that'll stop you getting arthritis.

 Unimpressed by those bold statements?
 Consider the bargain souvenirs.
-Among the yapping toy dogs, waving synthetic trees and Shagwear - a brand of Canadian wallets and purses, not what you were hoping - you’ll find all your holiday gifts: six fridge magnets for a cool €5; personalised clocks, caps and caricatures for €10; fake designer t-shirts you can barter down to three for €10.
+Among the yapping toy dogs, waving synthetic trees - a brand of Canarian wallets and purses, not what you were hoping - you'll find all your holiday gifts: six fridge magnets for a cool €5; personalised clocks, caps and caricatures for €10; fake designer t-shirts you can barter down to three for €10.

 A shopa-phobic and still unconvinced by the savings?
 The entertainment could provide some relief.
 While waking your senses with the smell of curry from the spice stalls, strawberry soaps and roasted nuts, you'll enjoy many sideshows - multi-purpose vegetable cutter demonstrations (two for €10); magic books, pens and belts working their miracles; vendors dancing to Flamenco and playing Peruvian pipes to catch your eyes and ears; the cheery, sometimes cringeworthy sales pitches in a variety of accents.
 As Paul Weller sings, That's Entertainment!